upspin/upspin/doc/security.md

 services.
 (Reads from the Key server do not require authentication.)

-Administrators of Store and Directory servers can use the authenticated user name to restrict write access to a subset of all Upspin users.
+Administrators of Storage and Directory servers can use the authenticated user name to restrict write access to a subset of all Upspin users.
-For instance, an instance of the default StoreServer can maintain a list of users permitted to store blocks on the server.
+An instance of the default Storage server maintains a list of users permitted to store blocks on the server.

 The `upspin.io` servers use certificates from LetsEncrypt.